Risky Biz News: The mystery at Mango Park, and the Cambodian government's shady reaction

 EDRSandBlast: PAN's Unit42 looks at EDRSandBlast, a new EDR bypass tool they found while investigating a customer breach.
 The EDR evasion toolkit appears to be a modified version of an open-source project of the same name.

-Pygmy Goat: The UK's cybersecurity agency has discovered a novel backdoor deployed on Sophos XG firewall devices.
+Pygmy Goat: The UK's cybersecurity agency has published details on a backdoor deployed on hacked Sophos XG firewall devices back in 2022.
 The Pygmy Goat [PDF] backdoor is loaded into the system's native SSH daemon and can be controlled via SSH or ICMP packets.
 It provides attackers with functionality such as a remote shell, packet capture, cron tasks, and SOCKS proxy servers.
 Sophos says the malware is the work of Chinese state-sponsored hackers.

 Sponsor Section